cepthomas/Nebulator/README.md

 - chname: Channel name to send it on.
 - note: One of the note definitions.
 - vol: Note volume.
 Normalized to 0.0 - 1.0.
 0.0 means note off.
-- dur: How long it lasts in beats or BarTime object representation.
+- dur: How long it lasts in beats or MusicTime object representation.

 ```c#
 void SendNoteOn("chname", note, vol)